My standard terms of engagement are as follows. In appropriate cases I am prepared to accept negotiated variations in advance.

 — I reserve the right to alter hourly rates from time to time.

 — I will charge for all disbursements, as well as my own fees.
-Disbursements include out of pocket expenses, such as government agency search and filing fees (Companies Office, High Court, District Court, Land Information New Zealand, Personal Property Securities Registry, etc), legal agency fees, barristers’ fees, bank charges, and other professional and consultancy fees incurred by me in relation to a client’s affairs.
+Disbursements include out of pocket expenses, such as government agency search and filing fees (Companies Office, High Court and appeal courts, District Court, Land Information New Zealand, Personal Property Securities Registry, etc), legal agency fees, barristers’ fees, bank charges, and other professional and consultancy fees incurred by me in relation to a client’s affairs.

 — If I am instructing a barrister or other expert I reserve the right to require payment of a fixed sum in advance to cover the anticipated cost of that expert.
-Please be aware that I am personally liable to meet the costs of barristers and experts, unless specifically negotiated otherwise.
-I therefore must take all reasonable steps to protect myself from exposure to pay experts’ accounts.
+Please be aware that I am personally liable to meet the costs of barristers, specialists, and experts unless specifically negotiated otherwise.
+I therefore must take all reasonable steps to protect myself from exposure to pay barristers’, specialists’ and experts’ accounts.

 — All of my accounts will be subject to New Zealand law regarding Goods and Services Tax (GST).
 In most instances this means that in addition to fees and disbursements I will charge GST, currently at the rate of 15%.
 In certain cases, particularly for work carried out for overseas clients in limited circumstances, my fees will be exempt from GST.

 — I will not do anything on behalf of a client that I consider to be illegal, immoral, or a breach of professional ethics.